 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies are translated into Australian dollars at the exchange rate at the reporting date.
-Non-monetary items measured at fair value in a foreign currency are translated using the exchange rate at the reporting date.
+Non-monetary items measured at fair value in a foreign currency are translated using the exchange rate at the date when the fair value is determined.
 The foreign exchange gains and losses resulting from these translations are recognised in the Statement of Comprehensive Income.